RedLuckyPanda/Adjectival-Modification-Semantic-Plausibility/README.md

 The `transformer` folder contains the code for fine-tuning pre-trained transformer models ([BERT](https://huggingface.co/docs/transformers/model_doc/bert), [DeBERTa](https://huggingface.co/docs/transformers/model_doc/deberta), [RoBERTa](https://huggingface.co/docs/transformers/model_doc/roberta), [MPNet](https://huggingface.co/microsoft/mpnet-base)) on the ADEPT dataset with performance evaluation.
 Same as the `sentence-transformer` folder, the `transformer` folder contains a Jupyter notebook with comments and the same code as a Python executable file.

-The `significance_testing` folder contains the Jupyter notebook and data for running the significance testing on model performance metrics.
+The `significance_testing` folder contains the Jupyter notebook for running the significance testing on model performance metrics and resulting model ranking.

 ## Quick Start
 To run the code, please do the following: